Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/CommonSDL2/README.md

 ![Rainbow](../../logo_rainbow.png)

-# Rainbow CSharp SDK examples - v3.x - Rainbow.Example.Common.SDL2
+# Rainbow CSharp SDK examples - v3.x - Rainbow.Example.CommonSDL2

-This project is compatible with Linux, Mac OS and Windows thanks to SDL2
+This project is used as common library to all examples for SDK V3.X using SDL2.
+It's compatible with Linux, Mac OS and Windows.

-It's used:
-- as common libray to all examples using SDL2 to
+It permits to centralize:
+- same project / packages:
+    - project reference to **Rainbow.Example.Common** (which also centralizes dependencies and objects)
-    - to manage window:
+    - package reference to **Rainbow.CSharp.SDK.Medias**
-        - create
-        - destroy
+- same objects:
+	- Stream: to define stream properties and behavior
+	- StreamManager: to handle stream (close / start them according needs)
+	- VideoFilter: static class to create valid FFmpeg filters (overlay, mosaic, ...)
-        - hide
+	- Window:
-        - show
+        - create / destroy / hide / show
         - toggle full screen
         - set title
         - to display video stream in windows:
             - create/destroy/update texture
             - create/destroy/update renderer
-- **Rainbow.Example.Common** is used as common library / dependencies